bezmoradi/tutorials/go/17-concurrency.md

 Hi Second call
 ```

--   The reason why we are getting this unpredictable result is that we are facing race condition in our program where the function that completes first, ends the execution of the program.
-To tackle this issue we can:
+The reason we're getting this unpredictable result is that **we're only waiting for one channel value** even though we launched four goroutines.
+The program exits as soon as the first goroutine sends its value to the channel.
+To tackle this issue, we need to wait for all four goroutines:

 ```go
 func main() {